25 agents · 4 model tiers · 121 skills · full handoff map

 "Switch pipeline to autopilot mode"

-In autopilot mode, the junai extension watches your pipeline-state.json in real-time.
-The moment a stage completes and the routing decision is written, the extension:
+In autopilot mode, junai watches pipeline-state.json in real-time.
+When a stage completes:

-- Automatically opens the correct specialist agent in Copilot chat
+- Opens the correct specialist agent in Copilot chat automatically

 - Sends the handoff prompt — the agent starts working immediately

-You sign off the intent once.
+You approve the intent once.
 The pipeline does the rest.

-Each agent is a deeply crafted instruction file in .github/agents/ — scoped to a single responsibility, model-matched for its task, and wired with handoff buttons to the next stage.
+Each agent is a deeply crafted instruction file in .github/agents/ — scoped to a single responsibility, model-matched for the task, and wired with handoffs to the next stage.

 Agents |